mozilla/jx-sqlite/README.md

 ## History

+*Sep 2018* - Upgrade libs, start refactoring to work with other libs

 *Dec 2017* - A number of tests were added, but they do not pass.

 *Sep 2017* - GSoC work completed, all but a few tests pass.